August 6, 2024

 “Even though I didn’t have any other symptoms, my doctor ordered a PSA test to rule out prostate cancer,” said Newman, a Kaiser Permanente member who was 70 years old at the time.
 “This turned out to be a critical step, because my PSA levels were really high.”

 Further testing revealed Newman had prostate cancer.
-And it had spread to the lymph nodes in his pelvis.
+The cancer had spread to the lymph nodes in his pelvis.

 The most common symptom of prostate cancer is difficult or painful urination.
 When prostate cancer spreads, patients may experience bone pain, weight loss, or swelling in their legs and feet.